 Experiences of COVID-19 Epidemic: a qualitative study of people living with, affected by, or working in HIV in the UK.

-The study has gained Ethical approval from Dr Deborah Ashby, Head of Department, and the Research Governance and Integrity Team, Imperial College London.
+The study has gained ethical approval from the Research Governance and Integrity Team, Imperial College London.
 ICREC Reference: 20IC5893

 Health/Social Care/Charity/Community Worker Participant Information Sheet:

 People living with HIV (Peer Interviews) Participant Information Sheet:

 You may also wish to refer to our list of useful COVID-19 resources, advice and support for people living with HIV: Useful COVID-19 Resources for People Living with HIV

 - Imperial College London Societal Engagement team – 2020 Rapid Response Seed Fund & Participatory Research Seed Fund